jxmot/esp8266-dht-udp/README.md

 The `data/sensorcfg.dat` file contains the configure the application for one of two specific temperature/humdity sensors -

 * Sensor type, either `"DHT11"` or `"DHT22"`.
 At this time these are the only sensors supported.
 * EPS8266 pin number, this is the pin number of the ESP8266 that is used for communication with the DHT sensor.
+    * **NOTE** : This pin setting is ignored if an ESP-01 is used.
+On that platform GPIO2 will be used instead and is not configurable.
+See `sensor-dht.cpp` and look for `ARDUINO_ESP8266_ESP01` for the associated code.
 * Temperature scale, this is used to select Fahrenheit or Celsius.
 * Sensor reading interval, this is the duration in milliseconds between subsequent sensor data readings.
 * Reporting type, the current choices are `"ALL"` or `"CHG"`.
 Their meanings are -